⭐️

 Expect-CT: max-age=86400, enforce, report-uri="https://foo.example/report"

-This is a response header that indicates whether or not the response that is received can be shared with resources with the given origin.
+This response header indicates whether the response can be shared with resources from the given origin.

 Syntax: